Labor Day Trivia Quiz Questions And Answers

 P. J. McGuire, Vice President of the American Federation of Labor, is frequently credited as the what?

-A: The father of Labor Day in the United States.
+of Labor Day in the United States.

 An alternative thesis is maintained that the idea of Labor Day was the brainchild of whom?